 Lately I’ve been experimenting with very simple flavors: a salad of arugula greens dressed with olive oil and herbs de provence; a pan-seared pork chop seasoned with only salt and pepper and finished in the oven; a roast chicken with rosemary, oregano, thyme; kale sauteed in olive oil or finished off with sesame oil.
 Easy recipes are the best, and simple flavors are elegant.

 Here is what I made tonight.
-Full disclosure: I made this dish for my boyfriend; I don’t like pork, but I love experimenting with all kinds of food, even the things I won’t eat.
-If I made it for myself or others, I would complement the dish with kale or chard to add both color and nutrients (the base of all my meals are dark, leafy greens), but he won’t touch kale.
+Full disclosure: I don’t love pork, but I love experimenting with all kinds of food, even the items I don’t normally eat.
+I would complement this dish with kale or chard to add both color and nutrients (the base of many of my meals are dark, leafy greens).
 It turned out beautifully and was easy to prepare.
 Finish it off with a cinnamon baked apple and toasted walnuts for dessert.

 You will need: